Alluxio/alluxio/docs/en/basic/Command-Line-Interface.md

 ./bin/alluxio runTests
 ```

-### runUfsTest
+### runUfsTests

-The `runUfsTest` aims to test the integration between Alluxio and the given ufs.
-The ufs test
+The `runUfsTests` aims to test the integration between Alluxio and the given ufs.
+The ufs tests
-contains all the Alluxio semantics with the ufs.
+contain all the Alluxio semantics with the ufs.

 `--help` will provide the detail guidance on how to run this command.
 `--path <ufs_path>` is required to provide the full ufs path to run ufs tests against.